fposea/react-ts-shopping-cart/README.md

 ---

-I built a fully functional shopping cart using React, TypeScript, and Bootstrap.
+A fully functional shopping cart using React, TypeScript, and Bootstrap.
 The project is structured like a real world large scale project regarding file/folder structure, naming conventions, best practices.

 The app has: